Products of varieties with many integral points: Introduction

+\begin{motivation} The motivation for this paper is to make it possible to investigate sets of near-integral points on products of arithmetic schemes that are not necessarily given by a product of sets of near-integral points.
+For example, if $\mathcal{X}$ and $\mathcal{Y}$ are arithmetic schemes over a suitable ring $R$ and $\mathcal{Z} \subseteq \mathcal{X} \times_R \mathcal{Y}$ is a closed subscheme, then Theorem~\ref{Thm:FibrationProducts} applies to near-$R$-integral points on the ``punctured'' scheme $(\mathcal{X} \times_R \mathcal{Y})\setminus \mathcal{Z}$.
+In fact, the results of this paper are crucial in our recent work \cite{LugerPuncturedWHP} on the conjectures of Campana and Corvaja--Zannier for ``punctured'' algebraic groups. \end{motivation}

 \begin{ack} We gratefully acknowledge Ariyan Javanpeykar for constant support and many helpful discussions.
-We also thank Manuel Blickle and Finn Bartsch for helpful discussions.
+We also thank Finn Bartsch, Manuel Blickle, and Georg Tamme for helpful discussions.
+We gratefully acknowledge the referee for a careful reading of the paper and for numerous insightful comments, including the identification of several inaccuracies and valuable suggestions on how to address them.
 This research was funded by the Studienstiftung des Deutschen Volkes (German Academic Scholarship Foundation).
 We gratefully acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 444845124 -- TRR 326.
 Parts of the results contained in this work were obtained during the author's stays at the Radboud University Nijmegen.
 We are grateful for accomodation and an excellent working environment. \end{ack}

-\begin{con} By a \emph{ramified cover} we mean a finite surjective morphism of normal integral varieties that is not unramified.
-If $S$ is a scheme and $s\in S$ a point, we let $k(s)$ denote the residue field of $s$.
-If $S$ is irreducible with generic point $\eta$, we write $K(S) = k(\eta)$ for the function field of $S$. \end{con}
+\begin{con} A \emph{variety} over a field $k$ is a reduced separated scheme of finite type over $k$.
+A \emph{cover} is a finite surjective morphism of integral varieties, and a cover of normal integral varieties is \emph{ramified} if it is not unramified.
+If $S$ is a scheme and $s\in S$ a point, we let $\kappa(s)$ denote the residue field of $s$.
+If $S$ is irreducible with generic point $\eta$, we write $K(S) = \kappa(\eta)$ for the function field of $S$. \end{con}